dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 ETW traces are not useful for examining CPU microarchitectural bottlenecks.
 For that, use vendor-specific tools like Intel VTune, AMD uProf, Apple Instruments, etc.

 ETW traces capture the dynamics of all processes at the system level, however, it may generate a lot of data.
 For example, capturing thread context switching data to observe various waits and delays can easily generate 1--2 GB per minute.
-That's why it is not practical to record high-volume events for hours without overriding previously stored traces.
+That's why it is not practical to record high-volume events for hours without overwriting previously stored traces.

 If you'd like to learn more about ETW, there is a more detailed discussion in Appendix D. We explore tools to record and analyze ETW and present a case study of debugging a slow start of a program.